Rites of Passage

 There is nothing easy about transition.
 Times of transition are often filled with confusion, challenge, sacrifice and a sense of loss.
 In every culture since humans first inhabited the earth, Rites of Passage (the intentional marking of transition from one phase of life to another) have been a core component of community life.
 Rites of passage serve as a road map on the path to change.
 Yet somehow in our modern, complex world, too often Rites of Passage have lost their central place in helping people to navigate life’s transitions.

-Nowhere are the consequences of this loss more apparent than in the struggles of young people moving into adulthood.
+Nowhere are the consequences of this loss more apparent than in the struggles of adolescence.
 When young people attempt to initiate themselves, they often do so in ways that are risky or destructive.
 Lacking guides and healthy mentors, the path to adulthood can be elusive for months, years, sometimes even decades.
 We’ve all read stories about of young people who just can’t seem to grow up.
 Perhaps your family is living this story at this very moment.

 - Severance – letting go of the old that no longer serves